ckmvigil/WaferSegClassNet/README.md

 WaferSegClassNet - A Light-weight Network for Classification and Segmentation of Semiconductor Wafer Defects
 ==============================

-This repository contains the source code of our paper, WaferSegClassNet (accepted for publication in Computers in Industry).
+This repository contains the source code of our paper, WaferSegClassNet (accepted for publication in <a href="https://www.sciencedirect.com/journal/computers-in-industry">Computers in Industry</a>).

 Project Organization
 ------------